 The night is the hardest time to be alive and 4am knows all my secrets. – Poppy Z. Brite

-Familiarising yourself with a few techniques may be a good idea, so that the next time you struggle to sleep you can try them one by one without going to your phone or computer for a reminder.
+- Learning just one or two techniques “off-by-heart,” at a time, may help, so that the next time you struggle to sleep you can try them one by one without going to your phone or computer for a reminder.

 This one can work well with children too.
 Some people struggle with visualising things; if this is you, then you might want to skip this technique.